pypa/pip/docs/html/user_guide.rst

 protects you from bugs or incompatibilities in newly released versions::

     SomePackage == 1.2.3
-    DependencyOfSomePackage == 4.5.6
+    DependencyOfSomePackage == 4.5.6  # via SomePackage

-Using :ref:`pip freeze` to generate the requirements file will ensure that not only the top-level dependencies are included but their sub-dependencies as well, and so on.
+You can do it by hand by putting in requirements file pinned versions of packages and *their* requirements.
+Use the help of :ref:`pip show` to get to know ``Version`` that has been resolved and packages that your package ``Requires``.

+You can pin your sub-dependencies in
+:ref:`constraints file <Constraints Files>` to avoid installing not needed packages in case of e.g. missing drop of requirement in upgraded package.

+You can also use :ref:`pip freeze` to generate the requirements file, but note that this way you are losing information what is you top-level- or sub-dependency and that you may include package from your environment that your application doesn't really need.
 Perform the installation using :ref:`--no-deps
 <install_--no-deps>` for an extra dose of insurance against installing
 anything not explicitly listed.

-This strategy is easy to implement and works across OSes and architectures.
+This strategy works across OSes and architectures.
 However, it trusts PyPI and the certificate authority chain.
 It also relies on indices and find-links locations not allowing packages to change without a version increase.
 (PyPI does protect